Aliases for LAT Gene

 GeneCards Summary for LAT Gene

-LAT (Linker For Activation Of T-Cells) is a Protein Coding gene.
-Diseases associated with LAT include Cranial Nerve Palsy.
-Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and CTLA4 Signaling.
-GO annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.
+LAT (Linker For Activation Of T Cells) is a Protein Coding gene.
+Diseases associated with LAT include Immunodeficiency 52 and Cranial Nerve Palsy.
+Among its related pathways are G-protein signaling N-RAS regulation pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and SH3/SH2 adaptor activity.

 UniProtKB/Swiss-Prot for LAT Gene